GoMenXGames/PowerShellAutomation/README.md

-# projPSGUI
+# PowerShellAutomation

+About
- PowerShell GUI this is program be automatition work with PowerShell and her companent ActiveDirectory.
+PowerShell GUI this is program be automation work with PowerShell and her component ActiveDirectory.